-The Multicultural Histories and Legacies of Rome and London program provides student participants with the opportunity to explore the realities of living and learning in an increasingly interconnected worldwide community.
-As part of the experience, participants will examine how the lived experiences of residences in both Rome and London have been shaped by issues related to: community, wellness, inclusion and learning; both historically as well as presently.
-During the two-part experience, students will examine how complex issues related to privilege, power, and social status continue to determine who gets "what, when and how" (Laswell, 1936) in not only Roman and British societies, but also here in the United States.
+The Castles, Celts and Curries: Multicultural Histories and Legacies of the United Kingdom program provides student participants with the opportunity to explore the personal and academic opportunities and resources gained from living and learning in a global context.
+As part of the experience, participants will examine how the lived experiences throughout England, Wales and Scotland have been shaped by issues related to: community, wellness, inclusion and learning; both historically as well as presently.
+During the two-part experience, students will examine how differing individuals and communities have worked toward social change using approaches such as community engagement, spirituality, social activism, and entrepreneurship.

-Examine how historical contexts continue to shape the cultural, political and social realities of those living in both Rome and London.
+Examine how historical contexts continue to shape the cultural, political and social realities of those living in communities throughout the UK.

 Identify leadership strategies for promoting social change as a way to address issues of bias, conflict, and inequity in domestic and international contexts.

-The program will be housed in Rome, Italy and London, England with day trips to sites within each country.
-As two thriving European governmental and commercial centers, as well as being cultural crossroads for many nationalities from all around the world, Rome and London are ideal settings for an unforgettable out-of-classroom international learning experience.
+The program will be housed in London, England; Cardiff Wales and Edinburgh, Scotland; with day trips to sites within each country.
+As a thriving European governmental and commercial center, as well as being cultural crossroads for many nationalities from all around the world, The United Kingdom is an ideal setting for an unforgettable out-of-classroom international learning experience.

-Participants will stay in a modern, centrally located hotels throughout the study program.
-Breakfasts and some group meals will be provided as part of the program fee.
+Participants will stay in a modern, centrally located apartments and hotels throughout the study program.
+Some group meals will be provided as part of the program fee.

 Julius Mayo, Assistant Director for Academic Initiatives, Residence Life, Office of Student Life firstname.lastname@example.org